 With a hauntingly beautiful voice, Shelley Short has provided harmonies for many well-known bands over her fifteen-year career.
 Currently on tour with Neko Case, she spoke to guest host, KE Luther, about feminism and what it means to play behind a musical legend.
 Short and her band played the songs "Death," "Muddy River," and "September."
 Recorded on July 7, 2018 at KDHX in St. Louis, Missouri.
 Engineered by KE Luther and Jon Valley.

 In this episode, Chris Sanley, host of KDHX's The Future is Now, interviews feminist icon, Ani DiFranco, about motherhood, her upcoming memoir and the rise of the #metoo movement.
-This piece originally aired live from The Stage.
+Ani performs live in The Stage at KDHX on Saturday, June 9, 2018 to a limited audience of KDHX donors.
+Sound was recorded and mixed by Joshua Melvin.
+This episode was produced with support from Andy Coco and KE Luther.

 After more than 10 years as a member of bands like Frontier Ruckus and Failed Flowers, Anna Burch made her solo debut with this year's Quit The Curse.
 The album channels smart, jangly indie-pop while cataloging the in and outs of romantic entanglements.
 Burch and her band play the songs "Quit the Curse," "2 Cool 2 Care" and "Asking 4 a Friend."
 Recorded on June 20, 2018 at KDHX in St. Louis, Missouri.
 Engineered by KE Luther and Andy Coco.